Developing Your Creativity as a Composer

 • Basics of Arranging

-• Brainstorm Ideas for your Unique Arrangement
+• Brainstorm Ideas for Your Unique Arrangement

-Lesson 11: Writing for Voice
+Lesson 11: Composing for Voice

 • Basics of the Human Voice